The Sky Tonight

 The two clusters in Taurus, the Pleiades and the Hyades, are known as Open Clusters or Galactic Clusters.
 The name 'open cluster' refers to the fact that the stars in the cluster are grouped together, but not as tightly as in globular clusters (see below).
 The stars appear to be loosely arranged, and this is partly due to the fact that the cluster is relatively close to us, i.e. within our galaxy, hence the alternate name, 'galactic cluster'.
 These clusters are generally formed from the condensation of gas in a nebula into stars, and some are relatively young.

 The photograph below shows a typical open cluster, M7*.
-It lies in the constellation Scorpius, just below the scorpion's sting, in the direction of our galaxy's centre.
+It lies in the constellation Scorpius, just above the scorpion's sting.
+It lies in the direction of our galaxy's centre.
 The cluster itself is the group of white stars in the centre of the field.
 Its distance is about 380 parsecs or 1240 light years.
-M7 is visible tonight.

 Galactic Cluster M7 in Scorpius, high resolution

 Outside the plane of our galaxy, there is a halo of Globular Clusters.
-These are very old, dense clusters, containing perhaps several hundred thousand stars.
+These are very old, dense clusters, containing perhaps several hundred thousand stars, in some cases .
 These stars are closer to each other than is usual, and because of its great distance from us, a globular cluster gives the impression of a solid mass of faint stars.
 Many other galaxies also have a halo of globular clusters circling around them.

 The largest and brightest globular cluster in the sky is NGC 5139** , also known as Omega Centauri.
 It has a slightly oval shape.
-It is an outstanding winter object, but is difficult to observe in October.
+It is an outstanding winter object, but this month it is below the horizon for most of the night.
 Shining at fourth magnitude, it is faintly visible to the unaided eye, but is easily seen with binoculars, like a light in a fog.
-A telescope of 20 cm aperture or better will reveal its true nature, with millions of faint stars giving the impression of diamond dust on a black satin background.
+A telescope of 20 cm aperture or better will reveal its true nature, with hundreds of faint stars giving the impression of diamond dust on a black satin background.
 It lies at a distance of 5 kiloparsecs, or 16 300 light years.

 The globular cluster Omega Centauri